JuliaData/JuliaDB.jl/docs/src/api/selection.md

 ## Column special selection

-This section describes functions that can be used to simplify column selection.
-These functions can be used in combination with `select`, `rows` or `columns`.
+This section describes some special types that can be used to simplify column selection.
+These types can be used in combination with `select`, `rows` or `columns`, as well as any other function that requires a `by` or `select` argument.

 ```@docs
 All